neon-coder/neon-coder/README.md

 -  What I hate
 - someone doing pro websites in front of me

+- What I love
+To get contributions in github
+To make pro websites

 <!---
 vedanthkante/vedanthkante is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.